latextemplates/generator-latex-template/generators/app/templates/README.en.md

 ## Benefits

 <% if (documentclass == 'lncs') { -%>
-- Example to have an image being placed right to a text.
+- Example to have an image being placed right to a text
 <% } -%>

 ## FAQs